samfinard/hw4/README.md

 **How to Run**

 Open runner.java and in the main method change test_document_path to the filepath of the document you want to classify, and change stopword_path to the filepath of stopwords.txt on you computer.
 Change k and the distance metric to whatever you want.
+You will need to have the files for Stanford CoreNLP 4.5.4 (used on the previous homework) on your computer in the same directory as the project.
+Since we worked on this project over github, we are unable to upload the folder containing all the CoreNLP files to our project as some of the file sizes are too large.
+This is required in order for the preprocessing to work.

 **Preprocessing and vectorization**